musco-ai/musco-pytorch/README.md

     curr_compr_iter : 0,
 }
 ```
-You can modify a generated config by modifying a Python dictionary
+You can modify the generated config by modifying a Python dictionary
 ```
 config.update({'conv1': None,
                'fc': None,